 Email Marketing works!
 According to Shopify email marketing accounted for 24% of sales during the 2018 holiday eCommerce season.

 Day 7 – Make Contact and Network

 Now that your promotions are established and all your content is published or scheduled for future dates, use this day to make contact with other local businesses and partners.
-If you are running a specific giveaway geared twoards charity ensure you contact local news outlets.
-If you have a giveaway that other businesses would be interested in let them know.
-Also consider partnering up with other organizations to cross promote products and services.
+If you are running a specific giveaway geared towards charity ensure you contact local news outlets.
+If you have a giveaway that other businesses would be interested in letting them know.
+Also, consider partnering up with other organizations to cross-promote products and services.
 Let the world know what you have to offer so be anything but silent going forward.